Last updated on September 3, 2024

 Best Bargain Cards

-There aren’t too many cards with bargain printed currently, and there are only two at mythic and two at rare with the printing of Wilds of Eldraine.
+There aren’t too many cards with bargain printed currently, and there are only two at mythic and two at rare with the release of Wilds of Eldraine.

 Beseech the Mirror